IATA-Cargo/ONE-Record/working_draft/Recommended_Practices_Proposal/Good_Practices.md

 ## Details on business use cases

-### 1. ONE Record Shipemnt Tracking
+### 1. ONE Record Shipement Tracking

-See https://github.com/DrPhilippBillion/1R_ShipmentTracking/blob/main/1R_ShipmentTracking.md for further details
+See https://github.com/digital-cargo/good-practice-shipment-tracking for further details